 Does it matter what flour I use to make bagels?

 Not really, the texture may vary.
-I have made bagels with cake flour, bread flour and all purpose flour – and it works with all three.
-Different flours in different countries will always give different results, but as a general rule flours with a higher gluten content – bread flour, all purpose, type 550 in Germany will give a chewier, springier result, while cake flour will be softer.
-The bagels pictures are made with German 405 flour – similar to Italian ’00’ flour and they are deliciously chewy.
+I have made bagels with cake flour, bread flour and all-purpose flour – and it works with all three.
+Different flours in different countries will always give different results, but as a general rule flours with a higher gluten content – bread flour, all-purpose, type 550 in Germany will give a chewier, springier result, while cake flour will be softer.
+The bagels pictured are made with German 405 flour – similar to Italian ’00’ flour and they are deliciously chewy.